-Except as otherwise required by applicable law, no shares of Series C mandatory convertible preferred stock represented by global security certificates may be exchanged in whole or in part for shares of Series C mandatory convertible preferred stock registered, and no transfer of global security certificates will be made in whole or in part for shares of Series C mandatory convertible preferred stock registered, and no transfer of global security certificates in whole or in part may be registered, in the name of any person other than the depositary or any nominee of the depositary, unless, however, the depositary has notified us that it is unwilling or unable to continue as depositary for the global security certificates, has ceased to be qualified to act or there is a continuing default by us in respect of our obligations under our Series C mandatory convertible preferred stock, the certificate of designations or any other principal agreements or instruments executed in connection with this offering.
-All of the shares of Series C mandatory convertible preferred stock represented by one or more global security certificates or any portion of them will be registered in those names as the depositary may direct.
+Except as otherwise required by applicable law, no shares of Series C mandatory convertible preferred stock represented by a global security may be exchanged in whole or in part for shares of Series C mandatory convertible preferred stock registered, and no transfer of a global security will be made in whole or in part for shares of Series C mandatory convertible preferred stock registered, and no transfer of a global security in whole or in part may be registered, in the name of any person other than the depositary or any nominee of the depositary, unless, however, the depositary has notified us that it is unwilling or unable to continue as depositary for the global security, has ceased to be qualified to act or there is a continuing default by us in respect of our obligations under our Series C mandatory convertible preferred stock, the certificate of amendment to our restated certificate of incorporation, as amended, relating to the Series C mandatory convertible preferred stock or any other principal agreements or instruments executed in connection with this offering.
+All of the shares of Series C mandatory convertible preferred stock represented by a global security or any portion of it will be registered in those names as the depositary may direct.

-As long as the depositary or its nominee is the registered owner of the global security certificates, the depositary or that nominee will be considered the sole owner and holder of the global security certificates and all of the shares of Series C mandatory convertible preferred stock represented by those certificates for all purposes under our Series C mandatory convertible preferred stock.
-Except in the limited circumstances referred to above or as otherwise required by applicable law, owners of beneficial interests in global security certificates will not be entitled to have the global security certificates or the shares of Series C mandatory convertible preferred stock represented by those certificates registered in their names, will not receive or be entitled to receive physical delivery of our Series C mandatory convertible preferred stock certificates in exchange and will not be considered to be owners or holders of the global security certificates or any of the shares of Series C mandatory convertible preferred stock represented by those certificates for any purpose under our Series C mandatory convertible preferred stock.
-All payments on the shares of Series C mandatory convertible preferred stock represented by the global security certificates and all related transfers and deliveries of common stock will be made to the depositary or its nominee as their holder.
+As long as the depositary or its nominee is the registered owner of the global security certificates, the depositary or that nominee will be considered the sole owner and holder of such global security and all of the shares of Series C mandatory convertible preferred stock represented by those certificates for all purposes under our Series C mandatory convertible preferred stock.
+Except in the limited circumstances referred to above or as otherwise required by applicable law, owners of beneficial interests in a global security will not be entitled to have the global security or the shares of Series C mandatory convertible preferred stock represented by such global security registered in their names, will not receive or be entitled to receive physical delivery of our Series C mandatory convertible preferred stock certificates in exchange and will not be considered to be owners or holders of the global security or any of the shares of Series C mandatory convertible preferred stock represented by such global security for any purpose under our Series C mandatory convertible preferred stock.
+All payments on the shares of Series C mandatory convertible preferred stock represented by the global security and all related transfers and deliveries of common stock will be made to the depositary or its nominee as their holder.